-The TAS5760MD is a flexible and easy-to-use stereo class-D speaker amplifier with an I2S input serial audio port.
-The TAS5760MD device also includes a dual-purpose headphone and line driver, which features pop/click-less operation, great audio performance, variable gain setting, and minimal bill of materials.
-The TAS5760MD supports a variety of audio clock configurations via two speed modes.
+The TAS5760M is a flexible and easy-to-use stereo class-D speaker amplifier with an I2S input serial audio port.
+The TAS5760M supports a variety of audio clock configurations via two speed modes.
 In Hardware Control mode, the device only operates in single-speed mode.
 When used in Software Control mode, the device can be placed into double speed mode to support higher sample rates, such as 88.2 kHz and 96 kHz.
-The outputs of the TAS5760MD can be configured to drive two speakers in stereo Bridge Tied Load (BTL) mode or a single speaker in Parallel Bridge Tied Load (PBTL) mode.
+The outputs of the TAS5760M can be configured to drive two speakers in stereo Bridge Tied Load (BTL) mode or a single speaker in Parallel Bridge Tied Load (PBTL) mode.

-Only two power supplies are required for the TAS5760MD.
+Only two power supplies are required for the TAS5760M.
 They are a 3.3-V power supply, called VDD, for the small signal analog and digital and a higher voltage power supply, called PVDD, for the output stage of the speaker amplifier.
 To enable use in a variety of applications, PVDD can be operated over a large range of voltages, as specified in the Recommended Operating Conditions.

-To configure and control the TAS5760MD, two methods of control are available.
+To configure and control the TAS5760M, two methods of control are available.
 In Hardware Control Mode, the configuration and real-time control of the device is accomplished through hardware control pins.
 In Software Control mode, the I2C control port is used both to configure the device and for real-time control.
 In Software Control Mode, several of the hardware control pins remain functional, such as the SPK_SD, SPK_FAULT, and SFT_CLIP pins.
-To allow the headphone amplifier / line driver to be used without needing the speaker amplifier to be active, hardware controls are provided for the headphone amplifier via the DR_MUTE and DR_UVE pins.